Dressed Wilson loops as dual condensates in response to magnetic and electric fields: Conclusions and outlook

-\emph{Conclusions and outlook} --- We have presented the definition and first results for dressed Wilson loops.
-They indeed obey a confining area law and in the limit of large probe mass agree with conventional Wilson loops.
+We have presented the definition and first results for dressed Wilson loops.
+They indeed obey a confining area law and in the limit of large probe mass reproduce conventional Wilson loops.
 To demonstrate this we have used lattice simulations, but we strongly expect our observable to be useful in continuum approaches as well.

 Being constructed from the response of quark condensates to magnetic and electric fields, dressed Wilson loops should help to get more insight into the interrelation of these concepts.
 This concerns in particular the behavior at the QCD transition.
 Further interesting aspects of dressed Wilson loops, partly deduced from the analogy to dressed Polyakov loops, are their IR dominance and renormalization properties.
-Moreover, the possibility to use dressed Wilson loops for setting the scale is attractive.\\
+Moreover, the possibility to use dressed Wilson loops for setting the scale is attractive.